-Richard Curtis, writer of such rom-com classics like ‘Notting Hill’, ‘About Time and ‘Four Weddings And A Funeral’, has revealed that his next movie will center around a woman dropping an unflushable log down the toilet of her date’s luxury apartment along the South Bank.
+Richard Curtis, writer of such rom-com classics like ‘Notting Hill’, ‘About Time and ‘Four Weddings And A Funeral’, has revealed that his next movie will centre around a woman dropping an unflushable log down the toilet of her date's luxury apartment along the South Bank.

 The shooting of the movie is almost complete with Hugh Grant reprising his role as a bumbling upper-class twit, who at first is amusingly unable to deal with the situation of having a shit the size of a brick stuck down his loo.

-Curtis explained that the floating turd is a metaphor for the world we live in.
-‘We are living in a world that is going through a pretty shit time at the moment, but at the end of the day love conquers all.’
+One of the directing team explained that the floating turd is a metaphor for the world we live in.
+'We are living in a world that is going through a pretty shit time at the moment, but at the end of the day love conquers all.'

-Curtis concluded the interview saying, ‘It’s basically a story about a shit looking up from the toilet watching a boy and girl fall in love’.
-He also confirmed he was working on the sequel, where Hugh Grant’s character fishes the turd out with huge comedic effect, titled ‘Glove, Actually’.
+Another insider concluded: 'It’s basically a story about a shit looking up from the toilet watching a boy and girl fall in love'.
+He also confirmed he was working on the sequel, where Hugh Grant's character fishes the turd out with huge comedic effect, titled 'Glove, Actually'.

 NaffLaff, hat-tip chrisf